Cephelo/backpacktf-notifier/README.md

 Type the following text in the Terminal: "npm i dotenv", then hit Enter.
 Wait for the process to be complete (roughly 5-10 seconds).

 Now we can start the bot.
-Type the following text in the Terminal: "node index", then hit Enter.
+Type the following text in the Terminal: "node index", then hit Enter.  *Note: You do not need to have VSCode open to do this; instead, you can open a terminal at the location of the main folder, open a new terminal window at that folder, and then type "node index" from there.*

 Once the Terminal says "Ready!", navigate to the Discord server you added the bot to in Step 5.